M3tox/DFET/FileInfos.md

 This splitting was necessary in order to distribute them over the two CDs the game was shipped out.
 These files contain the text that is necessary to talk to them, as well as the scripts that defines the conversation logic.
 They also contain the audio that is used for their text and each text element has its own table that defines their facial animation.
-DFET can currently not extract their facial frames like open eyes, closed eyes, closed mouth, open mouth etc. etc., but I am sure that they are also there.
+DFET can currently not extract their facial frames like open eyes, closed eyes, closed mouth, open mouth etc. etc., but I know that they are also there.
-Their exterior model is probably a set of different sprites, that scales up and down depending how close it is to you.
-The distance is calculated with an additional Z frame in the .SET file.
+Their exterior model however is not included.
+Those are in the cast files, which includes sets of different prites, that scales up and down depending how close it is to you.
+The distance as well as blocking view elements is calculated with an additional Z frame in the .SET file.
 Seee below for more infos.

 # .SET
 If you know a bit the history of Cyberflix you know that they had that vision of making interactive games, but with a story like being in a movie.